-

 These factors include illegal trade, hunting, and the destruction of its natural habitat by agriculture and other animals.
 Fortunately, with the help of conservation programs blue macaws are returning to the wild.

-Are Blue Macaws Extinct?
+Are Blue Macaws Back from Extinction?

 This highly sought-after, incredibly rare parrot faced a bleak future despite several small populations found in cages around the world.